Mediatek-Cloud/MCS/tutorial/implementing_using_mt7681_development_board.md

 Product ID and product key is essential for activating your 7681 devices.
 Please proceed to Step 3 to flash the product info on 7681.

 ####Step 3.
 Flashing product info on 7681
-Step 3.1 Connect the 7681 development board to a PC and open the Terminal.
-Please refernce to the MT7681 development guide for a detailed guide.
+Step 3.1 Connect the 7681 development board to a PC and open the terminal.
+If you have not setup Please refernce to the MT7681 development guide for a detailed guide.
 In the terminal console, enter the following command to flash the product id on 7681:
 ```
-AT#FLASH -s0x18101 -c[productId]
+AT#FLASH -s0x18133 -c[productId]
 ```
 For example, the product Id is ABCDEFG12345 then you should enter AT#FLASH -s0x18101 -cABCDEFG12345